yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-costs-classic.md

 **Active cluster hourly rate** = 4 x $0.25 = $1/hour

-When paused, instance vCPU capacity is no longer charged, while disk and backup storage are charged at the standard rate, as follows:
+When paused, instance vCPU capacity is no longer charged.
+Disk and backup storage are charged at the standard rate, as follows:

 Disk storage (Paused) = disk storage x hourly rate
 : 200 GB x 0.000138888889 = $0.0277777778/hour